gitlabhq/gitlabhq/doc/user/project/issues/index.md

 They can also be used for a variety of other purposes, customized to your needs and workflow.

-Issues are always associated with a specific project, but if you have multiple projects in a group, you can also view all the issues collectively at the group level.
+Issues are always associated with a specific project.
+If you have multiple projects in a group, you can view all of the issues collectively at the group level.

 **Common use cases include:**